-- 1. Before installing the expansion card, read the documentation that came with it and make the necessary hardware settings. - 2.
+- 1. Before installing the expansion card, read the documentation that came with it and make the necessary hardware settings for the card. - 2.
 Remove the system unit cover (if your motherboard is already installed in a chassis). - 3.
-Remove the bracket opposite the PCI slot.
+Remove the bracket opposite the slot that you intend to use.
 Keep the screw for later use. - 4.
 Align the card connector with the slot and press firmly until the card is completely seated on the slot. - 5.
 Secure the card to the chassis with the screw you removed earlier. - 6.
-Replace the system cover. - 7.
-Set up the BIOS if necessary. - 8.
-Install the necessary software drivers for your expansion card.
+Replace the system cover.